cdl-geneseo/geneseo-dictionary/B/Biff.md

 # Biff

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Biff

 Created by  Zachary Arthur, last modified by  Unknown User (tjc13) on Nov 24, 2008

 VB: To make a mistake; &quot;I accidentally mentioned the surprise party.
 I really biffed.&quot; F92 VB-Obs.
 S99